londonkoders/londonkoders.github.io/2021/2021-10-02 - distributed-data-store/distributed-data-store.md

 ### What really is NoSQL?

-Technically, it means any database systems that are *not* SQL database - therefore they include many differnet types of database system:
+Technically, it means any database systems that are *not* SQL database - therefore they include many different types of database system:
 - Key Value DB
 - Document DB
 - Columnar DB